matthias-reis/carda-gatsby/content/articles/2021/08/sel-balamir-swell-1.md

 The first song, "Swell", is with its impressive 20:42, the longest track on the record, and the opener for an imaginative play at sea with a pleasant touch of 70s psychedelic.

 "Jaques Cousteau" draws me into the depths as I listen to the piece, forgetting life on the surface of the sea for an extended moment of 11:13.
-I travel through the depths inside a bubble encountering beings whose existence I wasn't aware of till this moment.
+I travel through the oceans inside a bubble encountering beings whose existence I wasn't aware of till this moment.

 ## You can listen to "Swell" by Sel Balamir right now